 Once players get tested, then they can enter the bubble.
 [Those with] positive tests can be quarantined, but all of the other factors will complicate this.
 The worries are about the staff and others that are associated that are not having to stay in the bubble.

 Positive tests and life outside the bubble

 Obviously, some athletes are testing positive.
 Do you think there is a certain number of positive cases that would cause the leagues to shut it down?

 Drumm: I think if enough players on one team test positive so that they could not field a team, the season would be shut down.
 If one player gets severe respiratory issues, then they would also shut down.
 And if LeBron (James) gets sick, then the NBA will shut down immediately.
 I think there will have to be significant sacrifice for this to work, but the bubble idea could lead to us getting sports back.

 MLB is the only pro league so far to attempt to get back to work outside of the bubble.
 What are your thoughts on that?

 Drumm: This leads to more variables.
 Luckily, baseball is less of a contact sport than hockey or basketball.

 The fate of the upcoming NFL season

-The NFL has already shortened its preseason and of course there is concern that they will have a shortened or no season, especially if there is a second wave.
-Do you think the NFL plays a full schedule?
+The NFL has already shortened its preseason and of course, there is concern that they will have a shortened or no season, especially if there is a second wave.
+Do you think the NFL will play a full schedule?

 Drumm: It is amazing that it took a pandemic to get rid of the risk of preseason games.
 Now preseason games are going to be reduced.
 I think the NFL will have to shuffle its schedule and bye weeks to accommodate teams having an outbreak.
 They will really have to limit the size of teams and support staff to limit the exposure.